One of the best things that my mom ever did for me as a young adult was to start an investment strategy for me.

-When I began my career as I financial advisor I finally became very interested in what investments I had so I did some inquiring.
+But when I began my career as a financial advisor, I finally became very interested in what investments I had.
+So I did some inquiring.

 - Variable Annuities act more like a mutual fund.
 The annuity holder selects the accounts they want to fund the annuity and puts a certain amount of money into each of those accounts.
 They make money based on how well those funds do.